Agatha's Lucky Paws

 Personal Pupdates and Mews is a commitment on our part to someone who Sponsors an animal with ALPRAS.

 Pupdates for those who Sponsor Dogs and Mews for those who Sponsor Cats gives the Sponsor special Updates and News on what is going on in the life of your Sponsored ALPRAS Rescue and/or Sanctuary animal.
 They want to show you how they are doing and how grateful they (and we!) are.
 These can come via Email or Text with Pictures with the latest Updates and/or News.
 You'll be the first one to know any special activities they may be doing, how vet visits went, when they receive the item(s) that you Sponsored for them, if their status has changed, and even showing a side to them no one else gets to see!
-For example, Wicket the Retired Service Dog was a Sanctuary Animal who doesn't do a whole lot, but sometimes he got frisky or make ridiculous noises that you almost have to be there to hear while doing certain activities.
+For example, Wicket the Retired Service Dog was a Sanctuary Animal who didn't do a whole lot, but sometimes he got frisky or make ridiculous noises that you almost have to be there to hear while doing certain activities.
 These humorous and adorable sights and sounds would be something only his Sponsor would get to experience like a personal diary in his life.
 After all, it wouldn't be a secret journal if he shared it with everyone!
 It's a small gift of gratitude that we hope our Sponsors enjoy and to say Thank You.

-Agatha's Lucky Paws Rescue and Sanctuary, and all the animals that you help,
+, and all the animals that you help,

 Thank You from the bottom of their hearts.